-85. In commenting on the extraordinary decision to agree to vacate all of the convictions, the director of the Cook County State's Attorney's Office's Conviction Integrity Unit, Mark Rotert, stated, "In these cases, we concluded, unfortunately, that police were not being truthful and we couldn't have confidence in the integrity of their reports and their testimony."
+85. In commenting on the extraordinary decision to agree to vacate all of the convictions, head of Cook County State's Attorney's Office's Conviction Integrity Unit Mark Rotert stated that "In these cases, we concluded, unfortunately, that police were not being truthful and we couldn't have confidence in the integrity of their reports and their testimony."